marvrez/TwitchBot/README.md

 # TwitchBot

-Twitch Bot made for fun.
+A Twitch Bot made for fun including some useful functionalities like getting LoLrank or weather of a given place, or local time.